ronrothjr/The-Threads-of-Becoming/training-pathways.md

 ## **Purpose**

 Tier 2 develops practitioners who can skillfully apply the Threads framework in one-on-one and dyadic (couples, pairs) contexts.
-Participants master the Navigation Conversation protocol and develop diagnostic accuracy, collapse correction skills, and ethical judgment.
+Participants master the Threadwork protocol and develop diagnostic accuracy, collapse correction skills, and ethical judgment.

 This tier is designed for: